Skip to content

 100.64.0.0 255.192.0.0 On-link 100.117.177.98 281

-6. Check the MTU configured in the .profile files matches on both sides of the tunnel.
-Each time Enclave starts it will set the interface MTU according to the value configured in the relevant .profile so if you change of the the MTU manually, be sure reflect this change in the .profile file, otherwise it will be overwritten each time Enclave is restarted.
-You may also use native OS tooling to examine configured MTUs.
-On Windows use netsh interface ipv4 show subinterfaces.
-On Linux use ip addr | grep mtu and on MacOS, use ifconfig -a.
+7. Check that the MTU configured in the .profile files matches on both sides of the tunnel.
+Each time Enclave starts, it will set the interface MTU according to the value configured in the relevant .profile, so if you change the MTU manually, be sure to reflect this change in the .profile file; otherwise, it will be overwritten each time Enclave is restarted.
+You may also use native OS tools to examine configured MTUs.
+On Windows, use netsh interface ipv4 show subinterfaces.
+On Linux, use ip addr | grep mtu, and on macOS, use ifconfig -a.

-Using Ping to verify connectivity
+Using ping to verify connectivity

 If you're using ping tests to verify connectivity, it's important to check that the host-local firewall is not dropping traffic arriving on the Enclave network interface.